plone/plone.testing/README.txt

 * A fake hostname and port, exposed as the ``host`` and ``port`` resource, respectively.
-* A minimal set of products installed (``Products.OFSP`` and ``Products.PluginIndexes``, both required for Zope to start up)
+* A minimal set of products installed (``Products.OFSP`` and ``Products.PluginIndexes``, both required for Zope to start up).
-* A ZCML configuration context, exposed as the resource ``configurationContext``
+* A stacked ZCML configuration context, exposed as the resource ``configurationContext``.
+As illustrated above, you should use the ``zca.stackConfigurationContext()`` helper to stack your own configuration context if you use this.
-* A minimal set of global Zope components configured
+* A minimal set of global Zope components configured.

 Note that unlike a "real" Zope site, products in the ``Products.*`` namespace are not automatically loaded, nor is any ZCML.